What is white space?

-White space is a very important design element, just as all the other elements: pictures, fonts, graphics etc. When you see a lot of white space in a design, that’s not because the designer didn’t know what to put there.
+White space is a very important design element, just as all the other elements: pictures, different kinds of modern fonts, graphics etc. When you see a lot of white space in a design, that’s not because the designer didn’t know what to put there.
 It was created intentionally to emphasize other elements of the layout and/or to convey a specific mood.

 White space is used to:

 Types of white space

 1. Micro white space and macro white space

 Micro white space is the space between the small elements like letters, text lines, paragraphs, icons, and buttons.

 Macro white space, on the other hand, is the space between bigger elements like text columns and graphics.
 It also refers to paddings and margins.

 There’s another way to categorize negative space by the way it draws attention or not.